mrowe/mikerowecode.com/_posts/2006-03-11-unhappy-powerbook.md

+---
+layout: post
-Not such a happy ending after all
+title: Not such a happy ending after all
+---

 Well, some months have passed since my [happy ending][1].
 Turns out it wasn't the end, and it wasn't so happy.